 A media kit is a component of an online newsroom.
 It is a folder full of downloadable assets that supplement a story.
-This is mostly photos, but can also include things like videos, data visualisations, and technical specifications.
+This is mostly photos, but can also include things like videos, data visualizations, and technical specifications.
 Media kits should make a journalist want to write a story about you- because you’ve given them so many quality assets, that they’d be crazy not to.

 Why media kits transitioned from email attachments to components of an online newsroom

-As recently as five years ago, media kits were attached to emails as a PDF when pitching to journalists, or kept in files that could be transferred via USB or services like Dropbox or WeTransfer.
-As you can imagine, this was not very user friendly: imagine being a journalist and receiving north of 400 press releases with PDFs a day.
+As recently as five years ago, media kits were attached to emails as a PDF when pitching to journalists or kept in files that could be transferred via USB or services like Dropbox or WeTransfer.
+As you can imagine, this was not very user-friendly: imagine being a journalist and receiving north of 400 press releases with PDFs a day.
 That means that you'll be opening your clunky PDF reader 400 times a day.
 Also, if you are the kind of person who loses sleep over a typo, material that can’t be updated is the stuff of nightmares.

 The pitfalls of a media kit in traditional PDF format